onflow/docs/docs/cadence/anti-patterns.md

 They should also expect to perform most storage and linking operations within transaction bodies rather than inside contract utility functions.

-There are some scenarios where using an `AuthAccount` object is necessary, such as a cold storage multi-sig, but those cases are extremely rare and `AuthAccount` usage should still be avoided unless absolutely necessary.
+There are some scenarios where using an authorized account reference (`auth(...) &Account`) is necessary, such as a cold storage multi-sig, but those cases are rare and such usage should still be avoided unless absolutely necessary.

 ## Public functions and fields should be avoided